This slide show is a recording of Choral and Fugue in D Major for Organ Op. 18 from Six Pieces for Organ Op. 18-23 by Steven Monrotus.

-not meant to be a pipe organ recording, it at least provides an idea of what this music would sound like on the real McCoy.
+audio clip is computer generated and merely provides an idea of what this music might sound like on the real McCoy.